Bluice81/TiguBot/README.md

 <b>Bot Start Up - Command syntax</b><br />
-At the command prompt, enter the following commands: npm start {testMode = 0 or 1} {writeLogFile = 0 or 1}<br />
+At the command prompt, enter the following commands:
+./start_windows or ./start_macLinux (according to your operating system) {your_password} {testMode = 0 or 1} {writeLogFile = 0 or 1}<br />
 Example:<br />
-npm start ---> for test mode, no orders will be placed.
-This mode is useful to see the actions the bot will take through the logs without executing them.<br />
+npm start ---> only for initial setup to store private key and password, without executing them.<br />
-npm start 1 ---> for test mode, no orders will be placed.
-This mode is useful to see the actions the bot will take through the logs without executing them.<br />
+./start_windows or ./start_macLinux your_password 1 ---> for test mode, no orders will be placed.
+This mode is useful to see the actions the bot will take through the logs without executing them <br />
-npm start 1 1 ---> for test mode and saving a log file.<br />
+./start_windows or ./start_macLinux your_password 1 1 ---> for test mode and saving a log file.<br />
-npm start 0 ---> operating mode (orders will be placed).<br />
+./start_windows or ./start_macLinux your_password 0 ---> operating mode (orders will be placed).<br />
-npm start 0 1 ---> operating mode (orders will be placed) and logs will be saved to the log file.<br />
+./start_windows or ./start_macLinux your_password 0 1 ---> operating mode (orders will be placed) and logs will be saved to the log file.<br />